kushagratheprogrammer/Aurora/README.md

 7. Go back to the Judge Settings page and set the status to 'Active'.
 If you do not specify the 'End Time', a default value of 3 hours will be assumed.
 Normal users can now login, view problems and submit solutions.
 8. When the timer expires, the contest status is automatically set to 'Disabled', and submissions are no longer allowed.
 It may take a bit longer than that for the judgement of all submissions to take place.
 9. If you wish, you may open the submission statistics of all problems and make certain accepted solutions 'Public' thereby allowing everyone to see the code and can even set the Display IO field in problem settings page to 'Yes' (this will allow Normal users to see their mistakes, Note : This is not recommended for problems with large input / output file).
 The general format of the links to these codes will be "http://[server-address]/[path]/viewsolution/[Run ID]".

+### Acknowledgements

+* Kaustub Karkare, creator of Aurora Online Judge from which this version was derived.
+* Siddhartha Sahu, created functions.php which is extensively used for database interaction.